dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. Log in to your site’s Dashboard.
 1. Click on the `Plugins` tab in the left panel, then click `Add New`.
-1. Search for “Watson Conversation” and the latest version will appear at the top of the list of results.
+1. Search for “Watson Assistant” and the latest version will appear at the top of the list of results.
 1. Install the plugin by clicking the `Install Now` link.
 1. When installation finishes, click `Activate Plugin`.